CONGRATULATIONS! You are the proud owner of a motorhome or campervan. That's so exciting!!

 Still- it can be a bit overwhelming.
 What the heck do you do with this big lump of plastic now?

 What kit do you bring on your first trip?
 Where do you go?
 And how do you empty the toilet?

 DONT PANIC.
 I know it seems intimidating now, but I promise it's not that scary.
 Here are our best tips and advice for new motorhome owners for your very first trip!

 I get emails every week from people who have just ordered motorhomes.
 They are so excited, yet every single one of them has a question about an aspect of motorhoming which was worrying them, but they felt embarrassed to ask.

 It's a strange hobby- very few of us join a club or have any training- so we end up surrounded by like-minded people, yet with no-one to show us the ropes.
 We often find ourselves on a campsite, feeling utterly bewildered, surrounded by people who seem to have it all figured out.

 But there's nothing to be embarrassed about- all of us have to start somewhere and learn as we go.
 Heck, the first time Mr WB and I tried to use levelling chocks, we almost got divorced.
 And we thought mooring a boat in a storm was bad!

 So here we go, just for anyone who has a new (or new to you!) motorhome or campervan.
 Here's a step-by-step guide on what to do for your first trip, what you need and how it all works.
 If I haven't answered your question, send me an email or message and I'll add it in.
 I hope it helps you start your new hobby in the best possible way.

-Advice for new motorhome owners- Things to do before you leave
+Things to do before you leave on a motorhome trip

 I know, I know- you're excited and just want to GO.
 But trust me, if you figure out these things first, your first trip will go a lot smoother.